GoogleChrome/OriginTrials/developer-guide.md

     - Add multiple \<meta\> tags to the page, where each tag contains a single token.
     - Include multiple `Origin-Trial` response headers, where each header contains a single token.
     - Include a single `Origin-Trial` response header, with comma-separated tokens.
+### 16. Can I provide tokens by running script?
+  - Yes, you can provide tokens programmatically, from a script running on a given page.
+A token can be provided by creating and injecting a \<meta\> tag into the head of the page, in the same format as would be provided in HTML markup.
+For example, using a function like:

+    ```
+      function addTrialToken(tokenContents) {
+        const tokenElement = document.createElement('meta');
+        tokenElement.httpEquiv = 'origin-trial';
+        tokenElement.content = tokenContents;
+        document.head.appendChild(tokenElement);
+      }
+    ```
+  - Limitations for tokens injected via script include:
+    - The token must match the origin of the page containing the script (i.e. the *first-party* origin).
+For external scripts (e.g. a \<script src="some origin"\>), the token validation ignores the origin of the script.
+    - The token can usually be injected later in page lifecycle (e.g. after loading), but must be injected before any attempt to use the experimental feature, including feature detection.
+For experimental features that are exposed to Javascript, once the token is injected, you'll be able to test for API presence as expected.
+    - There may be expermental features that are not compatible with token injection via script.
+    For example, features that affect the initial loading of page or require configuration via HTTP response headers.
+### 17. Are experimental features enabled in iframes?
+  - Not by default - iframes in a page **do not** inherit the experimental features that are enabled from their containing page.
+When the page provides a token to enable an experimental feature, that only applies to the top-level document.
+Each iframe is considered a separate document, and must independently provide a valid token to enable an experimental feature.
+As well, each iframe must provide a token that matches its own origin, not the origin of the containing page.
+Finally, this applies to all nested iframes.